strimzi/strimzi-kafka-bridge/README.md

 ### On Kubernetes and OpenShift

-You can use the [Strimzi Kafka operator](https://strimzi.io/) to deploy the Kafka Bridge with HTTP support on Kubernetes and OpenShift.
+Use the [Strimzi Kafka operator](https://strimzi.io/docs/operators/latest/deploying.html) to deploy the Kafka Bridge with HTTP support on Kubernetes and OpenShift.

 ### On bare-metal / VM